webappid/laravel-user/README.md

 # content

-this package is the core of content management system based on laravel.
+this package is the core of user management based on laravel.

 This package required laravel auth.